Grading system The letter grades and the quality points for each term hour are as follows:

 - Changing the status of a recital (for example, from degree to required) must be requested in writing, and requires the approval of the student’s teacher and the operations manager.
 If a recital is no longer a degree recital, it may be canceled or rescheduled to comply with the scheduling policies stated above.

-- Recitals must take place during term, by the last day of classes in each term (by December 14, 2018, in the fall term and May 3, 2019, in the spring term).
+- Recitals must take place during term, by the last day of classes in each term.
 Conflicts with a concert directed by or featuring a School of Music faculty member or any other major event sponsored by the School of Music are to be avoided and will be permitted only at the discretion of the deputy dean.

-- Degree recitals recorded by the Fred Plaut Recording Studio may be streamed live on a private Web page; students may distribute the password to friends, family, and colleagues.
+- Degree recitals recorded by the Plaut-Kimball Recording Studio may be streamed live on a private web page; students may distribute the link to friends, family, and colleagues.
 Streaming of student recitals is limited to concerts in Morse Recital Hall and Sudler Hall.
 Degree recitals with ensembles of more than six players may only be performed and streamed with written permission of the faculty member and the dean or deputy dean.

-Numerous Yale School of Music performances are recorded and photographed for various purposes, including live and on-demand streaming on the School’s website.
+Numerous Yale School of Music performances are recorded and photographed for various purposes, including live and on-demand streaming on the School’s website and social media pages.
 The School retains all rights to the audio and visual reproduction of these performances, including the right to use the name and likeness of the participating performers.
-All students are required to sign an unlimited media waiver assigning such rights to the School of Music.
-Individual degree recitals are not streamed publicly and are available on a password-protected web page.
+All students are required to sign an unlimited media release assigning such rights to the School of Music.
+Individual degree recitals are not streamed publicly and are available on a private web page.

 Standards of Behavior